Marvin-Dziedzina/rust-osm/README.md

 # RUST-OSM

-A OSM api crate for editing and fetching OSM data.
+A OSM API crate for editing and fetching OSM data.